Pragmatic governor Laschet elected to lead Merkel’s party

 The decision ends an 11-month leadership limbo in Germany’s strongest party after outgoing leader Annegret Kramp-Karrenbauer, who had failed to impose her authority on the party, announced her resignation.
 A vote on her successor was delayed twice because of the coronavirus pandemic.

 There had been no clear favorite going into Saturday’s convention, but the election of Merz would have marked at least a symbolic break with the Merkel era.
-Laschet will now have to work to strengthen party unity — something Kramp-Karrenbauer struggled with.
+Laschet will now have to work to secure party unity.

-Laschet, 59, was elected in 2017 as governor of North Rhine-Westphalia state, a traditionally center-left stronghold.
-He governs the region in a coalition with the pro-business Free Democrats, the CDU’s traditional ally on the right, but would likely be able to work smoothly with a more liberal partner, too.
+Laschet, 59, was elected in 2017 as governor of North Rhine-Westphalia state, a traditional center-left stronghold.
+He governs the region in a coalition with the pro-business Free Democrats, the CDU’s traditional ally on the right, but would likely be able to work fairly smoothly with a more liberal partner.
+Current polls point to the environmentalist Greens as a possible key to power in the election.

-Laschet pointed Saturday to the value of continuity and moderation.
+Laschet pointed Saturday to the value of continuity and moderation, and cited the storming of the U.S. Capitol by supporters of President Donald Trump as an example of where deliberate polarization can lead.

+“Trust is what keeps us going and what has been broken in America,” he told delegates before the vote.
+“By polarizing, sowing discord and distrust, and systematically lying, a president has destroyed stability and trust.”

-“We must speak clearly but not polarize,” he told delegates.
+“We must speak clearly but not polarize,” Laschet said.
 “We must be able to integrate, hold society together.”

-He said that “we will only win if we remain strong in the middle of society.”
+He said that the party needs “the continuity of success” and “we will only win if we remain strong in the middle of society.”

-Laschet said that “there are many people who find Angela Merkel good and only after that the CDU.
+Laschet said that “there are many people who, above all, find Angela Merkel good and only after that the CDU.”
 He added that ”we need this trust now as a party” and that “we must work for this trust.”

 Saturday’s result will now be officially endorsed in a postal ballot — which is expected to be a formality but is required by German law.